lucasjellema/conclusion-tech-radar/README.md

 **Key Features**
 - Interactive radar visualization with D3.js.
 - Filters for categories, phases (rings), companies (grouped by domain), and tags.
+- **Company Legend:** Visual list of companies on the right, sorted by blip count.
+Hover to highlight.
+- **Radar Optimization:** "Optimize" button to hide empty sectors and improve blip distribution using a polar grid layout.
+- **Local Ratings:** Authenticated users can create and manage their own ratings locally via the "Manage Ratings" tab.
 - Drill-down by double-clicking category or phase labels.
 - Sidebar with resizable width and collapsible sections.
 - Session-sticky color mapping for categories and companies.
 - EN/NL localization and dynamic UI translations.
-- Company details modal: double-click a company tag in the sidebar to open a modal with description, domain, logo, homepage and the number of ratings per category.
+- Company details modal: double-click a company tag in the sidebar or legend to open a modal with details.
-- Companies without ratings are now included in the company filter panel (so you can discover and open metadata-driven company pages even before any ratings exist).
+- Companies without ratings are now included in the company filter panel.

 **Authentication (Microsoft Entra ID / MSAL)**
 - The app includes an optional Microsoft Entra ID (Azure AD / MSAL) sign-in flow using `msal-browser` (popup flow).
 A `Sign in` button appears in the header when unauthenticated; after sign-in the header shows `Sign out` and a short welcome message with the authenticated user's display name.